andreimosman/Paypal-Subscriptions-PHP-SDK/README.md

 ```

+## TODO
-## TODO: Create a simple class to abstract all those details above.
+Create a simple class to abstract all those details above.
+Create a better doc